-Detailed research into designers/Artists.

-Drawing (sketching & CAD), model making & experimenting.

-Designing & development of ideas
+- Research into designers/Artists. - Drawing (sketching & CAD), model making & experimenting. - Designing & development of ideas - Experimentation with different materials and techniques in the workshop - Making the final product that you have designed.

-Making the product.

 Externally-set assignment, completed over 10 weeks (40% of final grade):